Ashley-Harris/Linear-Discriminant-Analysis/README.md

 # Linear Discriminant Analysis to Identify Diabetics

-I use the Linear Discriminant Analysis (LDA) Machine Learning method to categorise diabetic individuals.

 The dataset 'diabetes-bivar.csv' contains information on 144 participants and their glucose test tolerance score (GTT), insulin levels, and whether they are healthy, clinically diabetic (based on GTT), or overtly diabetic.

-I aim to use the dataset above to predict the presence of diabetes in new patients, using LDA.
+I aim to apply the Linear Discriminant Analysis (LDA) Machine Learning method to the dataset above to predict the presence of diabetes in new patients.
 ______________________________________________________________________________________________________________________________

 LDA is a method for reducing dimensionality and highlighting differences between groups of observations.